bnkc/Tagup-challange/README.md

 ## Tagup Takehome

-This Challenge from Tagup revolves around machine data, and exploring what can be found from the 3 sensors.
+This challenge from Tagup revolves around machine data, and exploring what can be found from the 3 sensors.
 In this project, I dive into some simple yet insightful tactics to learn a little more about the sensors and if there are any interesting statistical moments within them.